 South Dakota, Alaska, Hawaii, and Oregon and have officially replaced Columbus Day with Indigenous Peoples Day, as have cities like Denver, Phoenix and Los Angeles.
-Ironically, the so-called “Five Civilized Tribes” of the southeast the Cherokee, Chickasaw, Choctaw, Creek, and Seminole also participated in the institution of slavery.
+Ironically, the so-called “Five Civilized Tribes” of the southeast the Cherokee, Chickasaw, Choctaw, Creek, and Seminole also participated in the institution of slavery, as mentioned above.
 You don’t see Black Lives Matter having an issue with that inconvenient fact.

 In many Latin American countries, the anniversary of Columbus’ landing is observed as the Dìa de la Raza (“Day of the Race”).
 This is to celebrate the Hispanic culture’s diverse roots.
 Venezuela renamed the holiday Dìa de la Resistencia Indìgena (“Day of Indigenous Resistance”) in 2002, to recognize native peoples and their experience and to promote socialism.

 Do you plan to celebrate Columbus Day?
 I know I will.
 Please participate in the poll on the right-hand side of this page for a study I’m doing.
 Thanks!

 - The Richard Feynman Learning Method